 Looking for a plum-colored wardrobe staple?
 Alice and Olivia’s button down top with a fold-over collar can be paired with anything from jeans to a long maxiskirt for a family get-together.

 If your feet fancy purple footwear, then they have plenty of options.
 Boutique 9’s ankle-strap wedge pumps give your outfits a five-inch boost of confidence.
 Alice and Olivia’s snake-embossed leather platform pumps with stiletto heels lengthen legs in pencil skirts or cigarette pants.
 Rag & Bone’s trendy suede ankle bootie with chubby heels is not only comfortable, but great for everyday running around or for a playful, glittering dress.

 Add the finishing touch to your look by applying dark-purple lip shades or dusting your eyelids with shimmery lavenders.
 And finally, for a classic hint of amethyst, Vanessa Mooney’s teardrop crystal studs are the perfect glitz.

-Tagged in: lux exclusives, guides, shopbop, fashion, alexander wang, holiday, green, gucci, marc by marc jacobs, 3.1 phillip lim, rebecca minkoff, valentino, red, versace, derek lam, giuseppe zanotti, style guide, halston heritage, boutique 9, b brian atwood, purple, elie tahari, parker, lna, colors, soo ihn kim, by malene birger, vanessa mooney, one by costume dept, issa, dallin chase, theyskens' theory, rag & bone, gemma redux siam, tuleste market, alice + olivia,
+Tagged in: lux exclusives, guides, shopbop, fashion, alexander wang, holiday, green, gucci, marc by marc jacobs, 3.1 phillip lim, rebecca minkoff, valentino, red, derek lam, versace, giuseppe zanotti, style guide, halston heritage, boutique 9, b brian atwood, purple, elie tahari, parker, colors, lna, by malene birger, soo ihn kim, vanessa mooney, one by costume dept, issa, dallin chase, theyskens' theory, gemma redux siam, tuleste market, rag & bone, alice + olivia,